-This life cycle aims to ensure that the software’s that are being manufactured in the industry are properly falling under the expectation bracket of the customer.
-One thing it ensures is that the development process of the software stays inside the already agreed upon cost and time frame.
+This life cycle aims to ensure that the software that is being manufactured in the industry is properly falling under the expectation bracket of the customer.
+One thing it ensures is that the development process of the software stays inside the already agreed-upon cost and time frame.

-In every step of the way, some various processes and deliverables need to be worked on, to make sure that the next phase of the lifecycle goes smoothly.
+At every step of the way, various processes and deliverables need to be worked on, to make sure that the next phase of the lifecycle goes smoothly.

 Why use SDLC?

-The following are a few of the reasons why we SDLC is important to produce software.
+The following are a few of the reasons why SDLC is important to produce software.